Pushpa61/sample/README.md

-This made for traning purpose
+This made for training need.